Sea Salt by Sherwin Williams is a popular blue, green and gray color that works beautiful with white and other trending home design colors.

 Sea Salt was practically made to be shown off in the bathroom.
 It adds a clean, water-y vibe to the space, which is perfect for an area right around the tub, like this gorgeous bathroom from Studio McGee.

-If you love a costal vibe, you definitely need to give Sea Salt a try.
+If you love a calm coastal vibe, you definitely need to give Sea Salt a try.

 Sea Salt in Living Rooms